Code-Institute-Submissions/urban-paws/README.md

 ### Media

-The following images were licensed for use from [Adobe Stock](https://stock.adobe.com/)

--   All images with the exception of those detailed below were licensed from [Adobe Stock](https://stock.adobe.com/)
+-   All images with the exception of those detailed below were licensed for use from [Adobe Stock](https://stock.adobe.com/)
 -   The image for the 'What we do' section on the Home page - [photo by Kelly Sikkema on Unplash](https://unsplash.com/@kellysikkema?utm_source=medium&utm_medium=referral)
 -   The images for use on the About Us page profiles are my own images.

 ### Acknowledgements

--
 - Jane Davenport for giving me the opportunity to develop a website for her new business.
 - [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for mentor guidance and support.